Funded by COST from the 17 Nov 2014 to 16 Nov 2018

 Working Group 4

 WG4 was responsible for seeking a dialogue with national governments, NGOs, research organisations, and industry throughout the project to ensure that the evidence produced addresses decision-makers’ needs.

 Date: 18-22 February 2019 Abstract deadline: 12 October 2018 Location: Garmisch-Partenkirchen, Germany Organiser: Intern.
 Center for Food Chain and Network Research, Univ. of Bonn coordinated by Prof. Dr. Gerhard Schiefer and Dr. Jivka Deiters Summary: It is the objective of this Forum to provide an interdisciplinary and creative discussion environment that generates new ideas for innovative and multidisciplinary research. […]

-Date: 16-18 July 2019 Location: Amsterdam, Netherlands Organiser: ESCMID Abstract deadline: 19 December 2018 Summary: It is generally recognized that control and prevention of antimicrobial resistance (AMR) requires a holistic One Health approach involving specialists from different sectors.
-In line with this concept, the 2nd edition of ESCMID ICOHAR will bring together representatives from the public […]
+ICOHAR International Conference on One Health Antimicrobial Resistance Abstract submission deadline: 21/12/2018 Date(s): 16-18 April 2019 Location: Utrecht, Netherlands Summary: It is generally recognized that control and prevention of antimicrobial resistance (AMR) requires a holistic One Health approach involving specialists from different sectors.
+In line with this concept, the 2nd ICOHAR aims at bringing together […]

 Date: 10-13 July 2019 Location: Lisbon, Portugal Organiser: BIOSCOPE Abstract deadline: 15 January 2019 Summary: In the last years, there is a great concern about the problem of bacterial resistance to antibiotics used in human medicine as well as in veterinary.
 The use of antibiotics constitutes an important factor for selection of resistance, not only among pathogenic […]